muhannadAltabba/Levenberg/README.md

 # Levenberg
-implementation for levenberg algorithm for cat and non cat dataset
+implementation for levenberg algorithm using cat and non cat dataset